ham-radio-72/green-phys.github.io/content/Getting Started/Lattice_Parameters_and_Geometries.md

 path, special_points, labels = kpath.get_linear_kpoint_axis()
 print("Scaled high symmetry points along the path are:\n", kpath.kpts, '\n')

-# The following postprocessing allows the path, special_points, and labels to be directly used for plotting
+# The following postprocessing allows the path, special_points, and labels
+# to be directly used for plotting.

 # Find indices where adjacent elements in special_points are equal
 indices = np.where(special_points[:-1] == special_points[1:])[0]
 # For each index, create a combined label and replace the original label with it